 How can one stand up for anything in a conservative manner without conservative principles influencing our minds?
 If we cannot exercise our capacity to reason in a way biased by conservative principles, we will not stand for anything in an authentically conservative manner.
 This also means that, in the absence of a principled, thoughtful understanding of our own conservatism, we will fall for everything that pretends to be conservative.
 And so in our time we see the presence of non-conservative charlatans pretending conservatism in front of significant numbers of conservative identified people who are unable to understand or apply their own worldview.

 Some people responded to the question of conservative principle by exclaiming a slogan they heard on TV or at a rally such as "Free Market!" or "No Socialism!".
 The blunt truth is that if one's only idea of conservative principles is to repeat without thought a few overly simplified party slogans that are not even properly understood, such a person is not a principled conservative.
 In the absence of expressing our own capacity to reason in a conservative style, we allow the beauty and power of our conservatism to die.
 Fully functioning conservatism requires the influence of conservative principles.
 The importance of having conservative principles presupposes that we are going to be using the knowledge of our own heritage as we exercise our capacity to reason during our attempts to interpret the world.
 In the absence of any thoughtfulness of mind, the existence of a conservative mind is impossible.
-Neither principles nor knowledge have any habitation in a mind that chooses to not reason.
+Neither principles nor knowledge have any habitation in a mind that chooses not to reason.
 This is a critical distinction.

 The Accountability of Knowledge: